slowernews/wisdom-tldr/chapters/chapter_1_self.md

 If you feel powerless/being dominated you will be chronically stressed.

-If you need an alarm clock to get you started mornings, you are cheating yourself on rest.

-escape depression -> get out of yourself and go make something for somebody else.

-when sick, move!

 exercise diminishes need of control. people burn extra calories through anxiety streessed out by being under estimulated, people will create streeses trying to estimulate themselves.
 Our bodies were built to hunt and gather and move.
 Humans aren’t meant to stay still.

-SMARTPHONES ARE THE NEW CIGARETTES
-“Is there really nothing in your life that can’t wait 30 minutes?
-Or are you curing cancer or something?”
-I was pissed.
-But fuck them.
-I felt like I was in the right, that I was saying what pretty much everyone else in the room was silently thinking
-Their inability to focus interferes with our (already-fragile) ability to focus.
 -->